TJX: Zayre

-The roots of The TJX Companies date back to 1977 when the first TJ Maxx store opened in Auburn, Massachusetts as part of the discount department store chain Zayre.
-In June 1987, Zayre established The TJX companies as a subsidiary.
+The TJ Maxx concept was first announced by Zayre Corp. in April 1977.
+Setting it apart from the main Zayre chain was a greater emphasis on "family apparel, giftwares, and domestic goods at discount prices".
+On May 19, 1977, the first two TJ Maxx stores held simultaneous openings in Groton, Connecticut and Bangor, Maine, with a third opening four days later in Charlotte, North Carolina.
+In June 1987, Zayre established The TJX Companies as a subsidiary and holding company of TJ Maxx and Hit or Miss.
 In the first half of 1988, Zayre stores had operating losses of $69 million on sales of $1.4 billion.
 Observers blamed technological inferiority, poor maintenance, inappropriate pricing, and inventory pileups, and Zayre appeared ripe for takeover.
 Throughout all this, however, The TJX Companies subsidiary continued to yield a profit.
 In October 1988, Zayre Corp. decided to focus its energies on TJX.
 It sold the entire chain of nearly 400 Zayre stores to Ames Department Stores Inc. In exchange, the company received $431.4 million in cash, a receivable note, and what was then valued at $140 million of Ames cumulative senior convertible preferred stock.

-The company continued focus on its core business, selling unrelated operations including BJ's Wholesale Club and Home Club, leaving it with just one brand, T.J.
+The company continued focus on its core business, spinning off unrelated operations including BJ's Wholesale Club and Home Club, leaving it with just one brand, T.J.
 Maxx.
 In June 1989, Zayre Corp. acquired the outstanding minority interest in TJX and merged with the subsidiary, changing its name from Zayre Corp. to The TJX Companies, Inc. in the process.
 The newly named company began trading on the New York Stock Exchange.

 Expansion

 In 1990, TJX expanded into an additional store brand division, and at the same time it first went international, as it entered the Canadian market by acquiring the five-store Winners chain.
 Two years later, it launched its third brand, HomeGoods, in the United States.
 TJX's expansion beyond North America came in 1994, when the fourth brand division, T.K.
 Maxx, was founded in the United Kingdom, and then expanded into Ireland.
 In 1995, TJX doubled in size when it acquired Marshalls, its fifth brand.
 T.J.
 Maxx and Marshalls later became consolidated as two brands under a single division, The Marmaxx Group.
 The following year, TJX Companies Inc. was added to the Standard & Poor's S&P 500 Composite Index, which consists of 500 of the largest companies in the United States.
 TJX sold Hit or Miss, a discount mall based clothing store in 1995 as well through an employee leveraged buyout.

 TJX launched a sixth brand, A.J.
 Wright, in 1998 in the eastern U.S. The brand went national in 2004 when it opened its first stores in California on the west coast.
 The company's seventh brand division, HomeSense, formed in 2001, was a Canadian brand modeled after the existing US brand, HomeGoods.
+TJX revenue surpassed $10 billion that year.